 Global Service Jam is a cooperative gathering of people interested in fostering experimentation and developing ideas in service innovation.
 A global initiative that aims to extend service design, create community, and, above all, make this world a better place.

 Scope and Constraints

-The design sprint consists in creating the prototype of a service in 2 days, working in teams of 4-5 people under an umbrella theme that is only revealed at the beginning of the event.
+The design sprint consists of creating the prototype of a service in 2 days, working in teams of 4 to 5 people under an umbrella theme that is only revealed at the beginning of the event.
 The event itself has very few set rules other than the very restricted time.

 The concept of “The Others and I”, a very broad theme that emerged during the initial general brainstorming, was the starting point of our project.